Books read in 2015

 -Selected Sonnets: A Bilingual Edition, Luís de Camões (William Baer, trans.)
 (4.2.15)

 Some day I'll read Camões' epic in Portuguese, or so I tell myself.
-These sonnets were difficult enough, and I'm glad Baer did such a good job of translating them.
+These sonnets were difficult enough, and I'm glad Baer did such a

 -Southeast Asia in the Age of Commerce, 1450-1680, vol. 2: Expansion and Crisis, Anthony Reid (4.3.15)